 Eastman’s school codes are different from the University of Rochester codes.
 Our College Board code is 2224.
-Our ACT code is 2734.

 Music Education applicants must also submit an essay describing your long-term goals and the personal qualities that make you a promising music educator.
 Describe your reasons for pursuing a degree in music education, including your sources of inspiration.
 At the top of the first page of this document, list your name, e-mail contact information, and instrument or voice.
 Save this essay on your computer and upload it within the application on the “Other Documents” page.
 See the supplemental Music Education instructions for more information.